CRICOS Course Code

 For practical learning in Electronic (UEE) courses, TEDI will provide access to equipment, including but not limited to, Soldering iron, soldering wire, Multimeter, cable stripper, screw driver kit, Tongs.
 These equipment’s are placed in the practical lab which students can use for their practical learning.

-Mode of Delivery
+Mode of Delivery:

 Delivery Location

-Face to Face Theory learning will be delivered on campus at Level 5, 123 Lonsdale Street, Melbourne, Victoria – 3000 Australia, &
+Theory - Level 5, 123 Lonsdale Street, Melbourne, Victoria – 3000 Australia

 Fees & Charges